We’ve rounded up seven of the best folding bikes on sale in 2023, as reviewed and rated by our expert testers.

 This Bickerton is an excellent choice for those looking for a cheap folding bike.

 The classic design of the bike actually predates that of the Brompton, yet the Bickerton Junction is several hundred pounds cheaper than even the most basic Brompton.
-At 13kg it’s not the lightest, but it is definitely acceptable considering the low price.
+At 13kg it’s not the lightest folding bike, but it is definitely acceptable considering the low price.

 The fold isn’t as neat as that of some rivals, but it’s fine for those popping the bike in the back of a car.
 Its handlebar height has to be reset after each fold too.